 Student Aid Report

 It is highly recommended to submit a FAFSA on the Web, since it may be processed up to two weeks faster than a paper application.
 You can submit your FAFSA on the Web at http://www.fafsa.gov.
-You can obtain an electronic signature (Personal Identification Number, PIN) at http://www.pin.gov.
+As of May 10, 2015 all students and at least one

-After you submit your completed FAFSA on the Web (either by signing online with a PIN, or by printing the signature page and submitting by mail), you will receive a Student Aid Report (SAR) from Federal Student Aid, an office of the US Department of Education.
+After you submit your completed FAFSA on the Web (either by signing online with a FSA ID, or by printing the signature page and submitting by mail), you will receive a Student Aid Report (SAR) from Federal Student Aid, an office of the US Department of Education.

 Important!
 Be sure the University of the Sciences in Philadelphia, along with school code (003353) is listed on your SAR.
 If it is not, contact the Financial Aid Office immediately.

 Verification is a process by which the Department of Education randomly selects students to have their FAFSA information reviewed by the Financial Aid Office.
 If you are selected, you (and your parents) must supply documentation to confirm the data reported on your FAFSA form.
 Typically, this means submitting signed copies of your (and your parents') federal tax returns and a verification worksheet.
 The Financial Aid Office will notify you regarding the information necessary to satisfy the verification requirement.
 No Federal Financial Aid may be credited to your account until this process is completed.
 For verification documents, see our forms web page.